 - Keep the distance between your indoor and outdoor kitchens as short as necessary.

 - For safety reasons, give it space away from any outdoor recreational areas if possible.

 - Place the grill in a way that uninvited smoke won’t travel inside the house.

 - Don’t forget about the cooking triangle!

-Selecting the Floor
+Selecting the Floor for an Outdoor Kitchen

 - Professionals recommend concrete, brick, and natural stone which offer the most wear and slip resistance.

 - Materials such as tile and marble get slick and slippery when wet and may not hold up too well against grease or food stains.

 - This one is obvious, but stay away from combustible or moisture absorbing subfloor materials such as plywood.